sydneycasey/sydneycasey.github.io/index.md

 ## What's important to you in a team?

 I thrive in a collaborative and fast-paced environment, whether it is remote or on-site.
-Work-life balance is important to me, I will happily put in extra time and effort to get stuff done but it is important to me that I work with a company who respects everybody's time and personal lives.
+Work-life balance is important to me.
+I will happily put in extra time and effort to get stuff done but it means a lot to me to work with a company who respects everybody's time and personal lives.
 I have excellent communication skills and am very easy-going, so I tend to be easy to work with.